randy-tarasevich/shoreline-web-solutions/src/content/posts/post-4.md

 ---

-_Need help making your website more accessible?
-Shoreline Web Solutions specializes in creating custom, accessible websites for Connecticut shoreline businesses. **[Contact us](/contact)** to discuss how we can ensure your website welcomes all visitors._
+**Need help setting up professional email for your business?** Shoreline Web Solutions can help you establish a complete branded online presence, from custom websites to professional email systems. **[Contact us](/contact)** to learn more about our services for small to medium-sized businesses.

 ## References